TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    Return a list of the words in the string, using *sep* as the delimiter string.
    If *maxsplit* is given, at most *maxsplit* splits are done, the *rightmost* ones.
 If *sep* is not specified or ``None``, any whitespace string is a separator.
-Except for splitting from the right, :meth:`rsplit` behaves like :meth:`split` which is described in detail below.
+Except for splitting kutoka the right, :meth:`rsplit` behaves like :meth:`split` which is described in detail below.